HAROLD W. BAUER, LTCOL, USMC

 During August and September 1942, Lieutenant Colonel Bauer's squadron deployed to the newly captured island of Guadalcanal.
 In air combat out of that island's Henderson Field during the next few months, Bauer was credited with downing eleven Japanese aircraft, one of them on 28 September and four more on 3 October.
 On 16 October, arriving over Guadalcanal following a 600 mile flight from Espiritu Santo, he noticed that the seaplane tender McFarland was under air attack.
 Bauer, though already low on fuel, entered the fray and received credit for destroying four enemy planes.
 He played an important role in air action during the intense mid-November Japanese offensive against Guadalcanal.
 Forced to abandon his "Wildcat" fighter on 14 November after shooting down two more enemy aircraft, he was seen in a life raft by other American pilots, but was not found during several days of rescue attempts.
 For his "extraordinary heroism and conspicuous courage" during the period of his South Pacific service, Lieutenant Colonel Bauer was posthumously awarded the Medal of Honor.
 Harold W. Bauer is listed on the American Battle Monument Commission's Wall of the Missing at Manila Cemetery, Manila, Philippines.

-He was survived by his wife, his son (Col. William Bauer, USMC (ret.), USNA '58), two brothers (both Naval Academy graduates) and two sisters.
+He was survived by his wife, his son (Col. William Bauer, USMC (ret.), USNA '58), two younger brothers (both Naval Academy graduates) and two sisters.
 Harold has a memory marker in Missouri.

 Medal of Honor